AI Token Cost Calculator guide

 What should I double-check before trusting the answer?

-AI providers can change prices, count cached tokens differently, or add plan rules.
-Use the current provider rate card for real budgets.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a planning estimate, not a live provider bill.
+AI providers can change prices, count cached tokens differently, round usage, add batch discounts, include tool-call costs, or apply credits and taxes.
+Use the current provider rate card and your real usage logs for budgets that matter.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why does the calculator ask me to enter model prices?